kisuk8/OptiFit/README.md

 ### 2- Make sure the gradle files are properly synced

+### 3- Paste the OPEN AI API KEY on ChatScreen.kt - line 49.
+The API Key is written in Appendix H on the report

 ### 3- Create an account using the Sign Up Button and Login with your created credentials

 ### 4- Have fun!